-Medicare Part D Explanation
+Medicare Part D Explained

 There are a few moving “parts” to Part D. They are:

-- Monthly premium – in Missouri, monthly Part D premiums range from $17 – $149.20 for 2017.
-In Virginia & Maryland, the monthly premiums range from $15 – $45.
+- Monthly premium – average monthly Part D premiums range from $13 – $89 for 2020.

 - Deductible amount – the amount you have to pay before your coverage kicks in.